markisrt4/mrtechforge.github.io/products/software_toolkits.md

        CTA
   ============================ -->
   <div class="forge-card">
-    <h2>Interested in a toolkit?</h2>
+    <h2>Want help choosing the right toolkit?</h2>
     <p>
-      If you’re curious about availability, licensing, or fit for your workflow, feel free to reach out.
+      If you’re curious about fit for your workflow, reach out — I’ll point you in the right direction.
     </p>
     <a class="forge-btn" href="/contact/">Start a Conversation</a>
   </div>